DoctorCare/mcp-fhir/README.md

 - Resources are returned in FHIR JSON format
 - Supports all FHIR Resource types available in the FHIR server's CapabilityStatement

+### Appointment Management

+- Find available appointment slots based on practitioner availability and constraints
+- Schedule new appointments with required patient, practitioner, and timing information
+- Support for different appointment types and durations
+- Integration with FHIR Schedule and Appointment resources

 ### Tools
 - `search_fhir` - Search FHIR resources
   - Takes `resourceType` and `searchParams` as parameters